technolaji/github4s/docs/src/main/tut/docs.md

 ## API token

-In order to access the Github API you will need to have [an access token][access-token] with the appropriate scopes (i.e. if you want to create gists, your token will need to have the gist scope).
+In order to access the Github API, you will need to have [an access token][access-token] with the appropriate scopes (i.e. if you want to create gists, your token will need to have the gist scope).

 ## Github4s